 Events & Programs

 Pacific Science Center’s Tropical Butterfly House opened Dec.
 26, 1998.
-Our goal in creating this 4,000 square foot exhibit was to build an immersive exhibit that would provide a glimpse into a part of the world very unlike Seattle — a warm, sunny place where colorful butterflies are active 365 days a year.
-Seattle skies do not provide the light necessary for tropical species to thrive.
-Supplemental heat, light, and humidity are provided to sustain a tropical ecosystem among the cool, grey, drizzly days of the Pacific Northwest.
+Our goal in creating this 4,000 sq. ft immersive exhibit was to provide a glimpse into a part of the world very unlike Seattle — a warm, sunny place where colorful butterflies are active 365 days a year.
+Seattle skies don’t provide the light necessary for tropical species to thrive.
+Supplemental heat, light and humidity are provided to sustain a tropical ecosystem among the cool, gray days of the Pacific Northwest.

-On average we import about 500 tropical butterflies weekly*, from South and Central America, Africa, and Asia.
-Our butterflies are responsibly raised in sustainable rain forest farms.
-We are proud to participate in the positive economic, cultural, and environmental impacts butterfly farming makes throughout the world.
+We import hundreds of tropical butterflies weekly from South and Central America, Africa and Asia.
+Our butterflies are responsibly raised in sustainable farms.
+We are proud to participate in the positive economic, cultural and environmental impacts butterfly farming makes throughout the world.
+Check PacSci Perspectives for our weekly Fresh Sheet that shows the latest specimens to arrive.